pcraciunoiu/embrangler_pelican/content/posts/2024-12-25-belated-birthday-resolutions.md

 As spring kicked in and the weather got warmer, I began spending more time outdoors, heading to Wyoming, and generally working less.
 I shared with my team that I was kind of burnt out.
 That lasted for quite a while, and I was fortunate enough that the business was sufficiently strong to get through this period, with help from my coworkers of course.
 I was looking forward to a much needed break and travels during the month of August, but my parents had some difficulties in July.

 In the end I was able to travel, but it started out rough with a flight cancellation and rearranging part of the trip.
 All worked out, and I was able to work just over a dozen hours during the four week trip.
 I came back feeling more optimistic, and catching up with family and work.
-It was a very late summer, warm through the end of October, and actually it barely now this quarter at all.
+It was a very late summer, warm through the end of October, and actually it barely snowed this quarter at all.

 As the year is coming to a close, I'm feeling similarly stressed as a year ago, having struggled to catch up and stay on top of everything I feel I should be doing.